Peter Sandman Website logo

 Part 2: Publications

-Some of the publications listed below are available on this web site; in these cases, a link is provided.
-There are also links to additional information about my risk communication book, Responding to Community Outrage, three risk communication videos and my crisis communication CD-ROM/DVD (all available from the American Industrial Hygiene Association), and my Outrage Prediction & Management software.
-If you want a publication and can't find it on the web or through your library, contact me at peter@psandman.com.
+Some of the publications listed below are available on this website; in these cases, a link is provided.
+If you want a publication and can’t find it on the web or through your library, contact me at peter@psandman.com.

 Selected Trade Publications